 has more range.
 While that may be 'technically' true, in reality, that ignores MIMO

-benefits, and Ring tech support requires
+and beamforming benefits in 5G, and Ring tech support requires

 such a ridiculously good RSSI (100% signal quality), that you actually can't get